-Please see below selected recent empathy-related change.
+Please see below selected recent attention-related change.

-See also: Halcyon Empathy Headlines
+See also: Halcyon Attention Headlines

 Halcyon curates the most significant attention-related content from carefully selected sources.
 Please contact us if you'd like our help with attention-related challenges.